-Changes To Implement Eighteen-Month Publication of Patent Applications
+Changes to Implement Eighteen-Month Publication of Patent Applications

 AGENCY: United States Patent and Trademark Office, Commerce.

-ACTION: Notice of proposed rulemaking.
+ACTION: Final rule.

-SUMMARY: The United States Patent and Trademark Office (Office) is proposing changes to the rules of practice in patent cases to implement certain provisions of the "American Inventors Protection Act of 1999."
-These provisions of the "American Inventors Protection Act of 1999" provide, with certain exceptions, for the publication of pending patent applications (other than for a design patent) at eighteen months from the earliest claimed priority date.
+SUMMARY: The United States Patent and Trademark Office (Office) is revising the rules of practice in patent cases to implement certain provisions of the American Inventors Protection Act of 1999.
+These provisions of the American Inventors Protection Act of 1999 provide, with certain exceptions, for the publication of pending patent applications (other than design applications) at eighteen months from the earliest claimed priority date.